 - Bright illumination

-- Single fixture generates same bright result as multiple fixtures of other bulb types
+- Single fixture generates same brilliant result as multiple fixtures of other bulb types

 - Creates beautiful shimmering effect other sources do not produce